 Making it as a model invariably means being very thin, usually pretty white, kinda tall, and quite young.
 Beauty is inextricably linked to youth in our culture, and that mentality is ramped up when your profession involves working it in front of a camera.
 But with fashion starting to get a clue that women actually want to see all sorts of other women wearing the clothes they can't really afford, older models are making a comeback.
-They look cool, they look clued up, and by hell do they look chic.
+They look cool, they look clued up, and hell do they look chic.
 These ladies have lived it, and they know what really counts.
 So read their wisdom — you're going to wish you were old already.
-Here's what the iconic Veronica Webb, Benedetta Barzini, Jan de Villeneuve and Maye Musk have to tell you.
+Here's what the iconic Veronica Webb, Benedetta Barzini, Jan de Villeneuve, and Maye Musk have to tell you.

 Benedetta Barzini, 73

 Born to an Italian heiress and raised by a succession of governesses, Benedetta moved to New York as a teenager on the advice of legendary fashion editor Diana Vreeland.
 Benedetta was meant to stay for a week, but that turned into years because the girl was a hit.
 Shot by Irving Penn and Richard Avedon, she landed the cover of Italian Vogue and spent time hanging out with Dali and kicking around the Factory with Warhol.
 But just like a perfectly curated Insta feed, this seemingly perfect glam existence was essentially unfulfilling, and Benedetta made a bit of a change — becoming a Marxist and radical feminist, then a teacher.
 She hasn't completely given up modelling though, taking a walk down the runway for Simone Rocha's intergenerational fall/winter 17 show — and looking incredibly beautiful while doing so.
 But don't tell Benedetta that, how she looks is of zero interest to her.